 Andrew's "Special Music Service" is a 20-25 minute thematic presentation in place of a sermon, weaving his expertly crafted songs together with anecdotes, prose and humor to create a powerful message and uplifting experience.
-His service is easy to plan and present.
+His service is easy to plan and present, and is available via live high quality video streaming such as Zoom.
 He has performed at services for Unitarian Universalist, Unity, and Congregational churches as well as Ethical Societies (see list of past hosts), often in conjunction with concert performances.

 Available Music Service Themes